RishikeshMane/angular_myapp/README.md

 motive - post api form with angular and nodejs games api

-api can be accessed in this repo in restapifolder =  https://github.com/RishikeshMane/angular_myapp
+## api can be accessed in this repo in restfull_games_apifolder =  https://github.com/RishikeshMane/Projectv1_demo.git

 completed work